About the project

 Inge Vierth and Johanna Takman, VTI // Stefan Heyne, Chalmers Industriteknik, Industriell Energi AB // Ingemar Magnusson, Volvo // Magnus Fröberg, Scania // Fredrik Andrén Sandberg, E.on // Per-Arne Karlsson, St1

 The Swedish Energy Agency, the f3 partners, Volvo Technology AB, St1 Sverige AB, Scania CV AB and E.on Biofor Sverige AB.

 Swedish Energy Agency's project number within the collaborative research program

-The project has a reference group with members from e.g. Preem and the Swedish Transport Administration.
+The project has a reference group with members from relevant authorities and industry and commerce.